jm379/blog/posts/1_extending_ruby/post.md

 Now, how do we run this C file?
 Easy, we need to compile it into a shared library!

-Ruby have a module ([MakeMakefile](https://docs.ruby-lang.org/en/3.4/MakeMakefile.html)) that provides a DSL to easily create a Makefile to compile our extension into a shared library.
-Let's create an `ext/sum/extconf.rb`, so we can create our Makefile.
+Ruby have a module ([MakeMakefile](https://docs.ruby-lang.org/en/3.4/MakeMakefile.html)) that provides a DSL to create a Makefile and compile our extension into a shared library.
+Let's create `ext/sum/extconf.rb`.

 ```ruby
 require 'mkmf'